ON THIS PAGE we link you to general Church of England and UK-wide

 and equal order, and to support those - both lay and ordained - in such ministry.'

-Diocesan Evangelical Fellowships
+Diocesan Evangelical Fellowships and equivalents

 Bath and Wells